-Which should you choose for your coaching business?
+Which pricing strategy should you choose for your coaching business?

-Generally speaking, if only price is considered, a low-ticket course or program has pricing that’s anything under $1,000.
+Generally speaking, if only price is considered, a low-priced product or course has pricing that’s anything under $1,000.

 So, if you have a course or coaching offer that’s priced at $997, in general, it would be considered low-ticket.

-A high-ticket program is typically going to be a coaching program, course, or package that’s $5,000 or more.
+A high-ticket product is typically going to be a coaching program, course, or package that’s $5,000 or more.

-But, when considering more than just pricing, which tier your program falls under depends on what’s included, how it’s positioned, and your target audience.
+But, when considering more than just pricing, which tier your program falls under depends on what’s included, how it’s positioned, your coaching skills, and your target audience or potential customers.